Icepenguins101/charms-bar-port/README.md

 <br />
 <br />
 Q: Why is there no touch screen support?<br />
-A: I do not have access to a Windows tablet to add it.
-If anyone wants to have their go at adding this in, then ask me, and I'll send a Google Drive link for you to improve upon.
+A: I do not have access to a Windows tablet to add it.<!-- If anyone wants to have their go at adding this in, then ask me, and I'll send a Google Drive link for you to improve upon.-->
 <br />
 <br />
 Q: How can I disable the Charms Bar hot corners without closing the program?<br />